rearc-data/covid-19-open-research/product-description.md

 This dataset is intended to mobilize researchers to apply recent advances in natural language processing to generate new insights in support of the fight against this infectious disease.
 The corpus will be updated weekly as new research is published in peer-reviewed publications and archival services like bioRxiv, medRxiv, and others.

-If you are interested in subscribing to this product on AWS Data Exchange, please click [here](https://aws.amazon.com/marketplace/pp/prodview-ybwpxcqlznbas?ref_=srh_res_product_title).
+If you are interested in exploring this product on GitHub, please click [here](https://github.com/rearc-data/covid-19-open-research).

 ### Data Sources
 This resource includes the `metadata.csv` file released weekly by the Allen Institute for AI, which documents COVID-19 updates and new research published in peer-reviewed publications.
 The columns of the dataset are: